-Operating expenses (total operating expenses less contribution to NWB Fonds) increased to €44 million in 2016 compared to €39 million 2015, principally due to an increase in NWB Bank's bank tax and resolution levy.
+Operating expenses (total operating expenses less contribution to NWB Fonds) increased to $\notin$ 49 million in 2018 compared to $\notin$ 48 million in 2017, principally due to an increase in employee benefits expense and other administrative expenses.

 As a bank, NWB Bank is subject to changes to taxes, levies or fees applicable to banks.
 In 2012, the Dutch bank tax was introduced.
 This tax exclusively affects financial institutions with a banking license and is similar to bank taxes introduced in other EU Member States following the financial crisis.
 The principal aim of the Dutch bank tax is to have the entire banking sector contribute towards the costs incurred by the government to support certain banks during the financial crisis and to mitigate the risk inherent in certain banking activities.
 The taxable amount is based on the amount of the balance sheet total at the end of the preceding financial year after applying certain reductions.
-The taxable amount is divided in two parts based on the ratio of short-term liabilities at the end of the previous financial year, which amounted to €25,835 million in 2016 (2015: €22,006 million), and long-term liabilities for the previous financial year, which amounted to €4,080 million in 2016 (2015: €64,940 million).
-The amount of the short-term liabilities is subject to bank tax at a rate of 0.044%, and the amount of the long-term liabilities is subject to bank tax at a rate of 0.022%.
-The bank tax increased to approximately ≤ 19.8 million in 2016 compared to ≤ 18.5 million in 2015.
+The taxable amount is divided in two parts based on the ratio of short-term liabilities at the end of the previous financial year, which amounted to $\notin 21,043$ million in 2018 (2017: $\notin 22,898$ million), and long-term liabilities for the previous financial year, which amounted to $\notin 64,093$ million in 2018 (2017: $\notin 70,009$ million).
+The amount of the short-term liabilities is subject to bank tax at a rate of 0.044%, and the amount of the long-term liabilities is subject to bank tax at a rate of 0.044%, and the amount of the long-term liabilities is subject to bank tax at a rate of 0.044%, and the amount of the long-term liabilities is subject to bank tax.

-The table below sets out the components of employee benefits expense for the years 2016 and 2015.
+The table below sets out the components of employee benefits expense for the years 2018 and 2017.

 Year ended 31 December

-2016 2015
+2018 2017

-(€millions)
+(€ millions)

-Wages and salaries 4.9 4.7
+Wages and salaries 5.6 5.3

-Pension costs 1.5 1.5
+Pension costs 2.3 1.9

-Social security costs 0.5 0.5
+Other social security costs 0.7 0.5

-Other staff costs 0.8 0.9
+Other staff costs 1.1 0.7

-Total 7.7 7.5
+Total 9.7 8.3

-Employee benefits expenses increased by 0.2 million from 7.5 million in 2015 to 7.7 million in 2016, due to increases in wages and salaries.
+Employee benefits expenses increased by $\notin 1.4$ million from $\notin 8.3$ million in 2017 to $\notin 9.7$ million in 2018, due to an increase in wages and salaries and pension costs.
+Other administrative expenses amounted to $\notin 10$ million in 2018 and 2017.